 The Dell Inspiron 16 Plus 7630 for 2023 boasts an Intel Core i7-13700H and the Nvidia GeForce RTX 4060 GPU.
-With a dynamic refresh rate of 120 hertz display, it proves to be suitable for content creation, video editing, and more than just occasional gaming.
+With a dynamic refresh rate of 120 Hz, it proves to be suitable for content creation, video editing, and more than just occasional gaming.

-In the box, we get the Inspiron 16 Plus 7630 Laptop itself, and a 130-watt power adapter with a barrel pin connection along with the warranty information and user manual, that all we get.
+In the box, we get the Inspiron 16 Plus laptop itself and a 130-watt power adapter with a barrel pin connection, along with the warranty information and user manual.
+That’s all we get.

-The design of the Dell Inspiron 16 Plus, we’ve got the platinum silver color.
-While I wouldn’t classify it as a top-tier premium design, it’s undoubtedly a good-looking laptop with an all-metal design, There’s not too much flex in the chassis.
+We’ve got the platinum-silver color.
+While I wouldn’t classify it as a top-tier premium design, it’s undoubtedly a good-looking laptop with an all-metal design.
+There’s not too much flex in the chassis.

 Ports and Connectivity

-As far the port selection on the Dell Inspiron 7630, Starting off on the left side, we have the power port, a vent for cooling, HDMI 2.0 port, a USB-A type-A port 3.2 Gen 1, and next to that is a USB type-C Thunderbolt 4 port that supports power delivery and display port out.
+As far as port selection, starting off on the left side, we have the power port, a vent for cooling, an HDMI 2.0 port, a USB-A type-A port 3.2 Gen 1, and next to that is a USB-C Thunderbolt 4 port that supports power delivery and display port out.

 On the right side, we have a microSD card reader, a 3.5-millimeter universal jack, and a USB-A type-A 3.2 Gen 1 port.
-The inclusion of a second USB-A port on Inspiron 7630 laptop is excellent, offering a mix of both legacy and modern ports.
+The inclusion of a second USB-A port is excellent, offering a mix of both legacy and modern ports.
 Overall, it’s a well-rounded port selection.

-The SSD in the review unit is a one-terabyte NVMe PCIe Gen 4, boasting impressive read and write speeds, a configuration that aligns well with 2023 standards.
-In terms of wireless capabilities, the Inspiron 7630 comes with a Wi-Fi 6E Bluetooth combo card, which is slotted in.
-This means that if you need to change it out down the road, you have that option.
+The SSD is a 1TB NVMe PCIe Gen 4, boasting impressive read and write speeds, a configuration that aligns well with 2023 standards.
+In terms of wireless capabilities, it comes with a Wi-Fi 6E Bluetooth combo card, which is slotted in.
+This means that if you need to change it down the road, you have that option.

-On the Dell’s Inspiron 16 Plus 7630 a noticeable change in the display compared to the previous year.
+On the Dell Inspiron 16 Plus, there’s a noticeable change in the display compared to the previous year.
 They’ve opted for a 2.5K display instead of the 3K display we saw last year.
 Surprisingly, I’m not complaining about this change because it contributes to improved battery life.

 The current display is a 16-inch 2.5K screen with a resolution of 2560 by 1600.
 It’s an anti-glare, non-touch display, and I can vouch for its quality.
 While it peaks at a total of 300 nits, I measured it slightly below at 288 nits in terms of screen brightness.
 However, with the matte display, the lack of gloss mitigates any issues.

-While Inspiron 7630 is not an HDR display, considering the price point, the array of features provided is impressive.
+While not an HDR display, considering the price point, the array of features provided is impressive.
 This non-touch display has no touch option, so that’s worth noting.
 Overall, the panel is exceptional, and given the price point, it’s a fantastic offering for a general-purpose laptop.

-Now, turning our attention to the audio setup, the Dell Inspiron 16 Plus 7630 is equipped with four tuned audio processors, enhanced by Dolby Atmos and Waves MaxxAudio Pro.
+The audio setup, the Dell Inspiron 16 Plus, is equipped with four tuned audio processors, enhanced by Dolby Atmos and Waves MaxxAudio Pro.
 In my assessment, I found the audio quality to be satisfactory.
 The volume, mids, and presence of some bass contributed to a generally good sound profile that effectively filled up the room.

 FHD Webcam and Fingerprint Reader

-The Dell Inspiron 16 Plus 7630 2023 Sporting a 1080p camera, and It’s worth noting that this isn’t an IR camera, so Windows Hello login through face recognition isn’t an option.
+The Dell Inspiron 16 Plus 2023 sports a 1080p camera, and it’s worth noting that this isn’t an IR camera, so Windows Hello login through face recognition isn’t an option.
 However, the power button serves a dual purpose as a fingerprint scanner, enabling Windows Hello login.
 The setup process was seamless, and the fingerprint scanner consistently registered my finger.

 Additionally, there’s a physical shutter switch located above the camera, providing an extra layer of security and privacy by allowing you to deactivate the camera.
 I appreciate this feature.
 Overall, I find it to be a pretty good setup.

-The Dell Inspiron 16 Plus 7630 is equipped with the Intel Core i7-13700H, a 45-watt CPU boasting 14 cores—eight efficient cores and six performance cores.
-The Benchmark results showcase impressive single and multi-core performance, making it ideal for tasks such as Microsoft Office, email, and web browsing.
+The Dell Inspiron 16 Plus is equipped with the Intel Core i7-13700H, a 45-watt CPU boasting 14 cores, eight efficient cores, and six performance cores.
+The benchmark results showcase impressive single- and multi-core performance, making it ideal for tasks such as Microsoft Office, email, and web browsing.
 It handles these applications seamlessly without any hiccups.

 When it comes to more demanding tasks like video editing, the combination of the CPU and the Nvidia GeForce RTX 4060 GPU, with a total TGP of 60 watts, proves effective.
 Rendering a 4K h.264 video in DaVinci Resolve took only one minute and 45 seconds, outperforming even the Apple Mac Studio with the M1 Max.

 Switching to the h.265 codec, the rendering time further decreased to an impressive one minute and 40 seconds.
 This demonstrates the laptop’s efficiency in handling video editing tasks.
-Overall, the performance of the Dell Inspiron 16 Plus 7630 is commendable, offering great value for its price.
+Overall, the performance is commendable, offering great value for its price.

-While the Dell Inspiron 16 Plus 7630 is not a dedicated gaming laptop, the CPU-GPU combo allows for gaming on popular titles.
+While the Dell Inspiron 16 Plus is not a dedicated gaming laptop, the CPU-GPU combo allows for gaming on popular titles.
 For instance, in Cyberpunk 2077, playable frame rates are achievable, even at ultra settings, with a commendable 65 frames per second.
-Considering its current sale price of around $1250, the gaming capability of Dell Inspiron 16 Plus 7630 laptop is noteworthy.
+Considering its current sale price of around $1250, the gaming capability is noteworthy.

 Surface Temperature and Fan Noise

-The Precision touchpad is a positive aspect of Dell Inspiron 16 Plus 7630.
-The scrolling is smooth and responsive, and gestures work seamlessly.
+The Precision touchpad is a positive aspect of Dell Inspiron 16 Plus, the scrolling is smooth and responsive, and gestures work seamlessly.
 The touchpad is nicely sized, offering a departure from last year’s slightly different design.
 While it’s not haptic, I found it responsive enough for all necessary tasks.
 Overall, the keyboard and touchpad contribute to a comfortable and efficient user experience.

 My Final Thought